 Designing your cloud strategy

-Cloud computing is opening new doors for many businesses, and I believe it’s safe to say that it has become a new “standard”.
+Cloud computing is opening new doors for many businesses, and that requires a cloud strategy.
+I believe it’s safe to say that it has become a new “standard”.
 I’ve discussed in my previous articles about the benefits cloud computing is bringing and how it enables overall performance.
-Now, I would like to discuss cloud strategies, how to build a cloud strategy and why they should be the starting point in your cloud adoption process.
+Now, I would like to discuss cloud strategies, how to build a cloud strategy, and why they should be the starting point in your cloud adoption process.

 Define your business processes – Just before moving to the cloud, you need to understand and determine what processes you let the cloud handle and control.